Eric-Alain/dodgeball-ottawa/src/pages/index.md

         This vision has led Spencer on an incredible journey; taking him, and other DBO members, across the globe in pursuit of playing dodgeball at the highest caliber.
+      buttonText: Learn more
+      buttonLocation: /about
     - image: /img/1a32294484_10156431612252164_4286115372697911296_n.jpg
-      subheading: Heading 2
+      subheading: Leagues
-      text: Some more text!
+      text: Check out the league schedules!
+Never miss a game.
+      buttonText: Learn more
+      buttonLocation: /products
 ---